-• Data coverage: There are often differences between the data coverage, both in extent and in scale, between the ENC and the paper chart.

-- Generalization: In some cases, data at smaller scales is filled by cartographically generalizing larger scaled data.
-This may not be reflected in the ENC, which could have an M\CSCL (compilation scale) area of larger scale coverage within the cell. - Cartographic finishing: Cartographers perform many tasks to improve the readability of a chart, such as positioning to text.
+- Data coverage: There are often differences between the data coverage, both in extent and in scale, between the ENC and the paper chart. - Generalization: In some cases, data at smaller scales is filled by cartographically generalizing larger scaled data.
+This may not be reflected in the ENC, which could have an M_CSCL (compilation scale) area of larger scale coverage within the cell.

+• Cartographic finishing: Cartographers perform many tasks to improve the readability of a chart, such as positioning of text and line displacement.
 Some of these tasks are either not performed well in S-52, or are not performed at all.
-There are also elements of paper charts that are not included in ENC, such as chart border and marginalia, grid, title and construction notes, and scale bar. - Environmental variables: The S-52 uses not just the ENC data, but also variables set by ECDIS user in its visualisation rules.
+There are also elements of paper charts that are not included in ENC, such as chart border and marginalia, grid, title and construction notes, and scale bar.

-In addition to leveraging S-52, another potential alternative to traditional paper charts would be to combine using ENCs as a data source with a new data-driven version of INT1 symbology.
+In addition to leveraging S-52, another potential alternative to traditional paper charts would be to combine using ENCs as a data source with a new data-driven version of S-4.

 This approach would allow hydrographic offices to:

-- Continue making traditional paper charts, without the pushback that would accompany the utilization of S-52 symbology as a replacement for INT1 symbology. - Improve accuracy and consistency across paper products by clearly defining the relationship between S-57 encoding and INT1 symbology, rather than being accomplished manually by a human or automatically by a program that was built on inferring this relationship. - Improve efficiency in production as the application of the symbology to the data would be automatic, and without need for comprehensive review.
+- Continue making traditional paper charts, without the pushback that would accompany the utilization of S-52 symbology as a replacement for S-4. - Improve accuracy and consistency across paper products by clearly defining the relationship between S-57 encoding and S-4, rather than being accomplished manually by a human or automatically by a program that was built on inferring this relationship. - Improve efficiency in production as the application of the symbology to the data would be automatic, and without need for comprehensive review.

 Another benefit of this approach is that there is little impact to the end user.
-The impact, which could be significant, would be predominantly felt by the NCWG, hydrographic offices, and software vendors in creating, managing, and implementing a data-driven INT1 symbology specification and its accompanying technology.
+The impact, which could be significant, would be predominantly felt by the NCWG, hydrographic offices, and software vendors in creating, managing, and implementing a data-driven S-4 Specification and its accompanying technology.